 The evaluator shall examine the TSS to ensure that it specifies the following values used by the CMAC function: key length, block cipher used, block size (of the cipher), and output MAC length used.
-Section 6. of the ST states the TOE implements HMAC-SHA-256/384 using a 256/384-bit key, the SHA-256/384 hash algorithm, a 512/1024-bit block size, and an output MAC length of 256/384-bits.
-The TOE uses its HMAC-SHA-256 implementation during PBKDFv2 key derivation and during HMAC_DRBG random number generation.
-The TOE uses its HMAC-SHA-384 implementation to ensure the integrity of exported KEKs and imported DEK, as well as to augment admin authentication.
+Section 6.1 of the TSS explains that the TOE implements HMAC-SHA-256 using 256-bit keys, the SHA-256 hash algorithm, a 512-bit block size, and an output MAC length of 256 bits.
 Component Guidance Assurance Activities: None Defined Component Testing Assurance Activities: If HMAC was selected: For each of the supported parameter sets, the evaluator shall compose 15 sets of test data.
 Each set shall consist of a key and message data.
 The evaluator shall have the TSF generate HMAC tags for these sets of test data.
 The resulting MAC tags shall be compared to the result of generating HMAC tags with the same key using a known good implementation.
 If CMAC was selected:

 For each of the supported parameter sets, the evaluator shall compose at least 15 sets of test data.
 Each set shall consist of a key and message data.
 The test data shall include messages of different lengths, some with partial blocks as the last block and some with full blocks as the last block.
 The test data keys shall include cases for which subkey K1 is generated both with and without using the irreducible polynomial R_b, as well as cases for which subkey K2 is generated from K1 both with and without using the irreducible polynomial R_b.
 (The subkey generation and polynomial R_b are as defined in SP800-38E.)
 The evaluator shall have the TSF generate CMAC tags for these sets of test data.
 The resulting MAC tags shall be compared to the result of generating CMAC tags with the same key using a known good implementation.
 This is addressed by CAVP testing.
 See Section 1.1 for a listing of CAVP algorithm certificates.
-2.1.21 CRYPTOGRAPHIC OPERATION (MESSAGE AUTHENTICATION) (FDEECPP20E:FCS_COP.1(c)) 2.1.21.1 FDEEEcPP20E:FCS_COP.1.1(c) TSS Assurance Activities: None Defined

-Guidance Assurance Activities: None Defined
+2.1.18 CRYPTOGRAPHIC OPERATION (MESSAGE AUTHENTICATION) (FDEECPP20E:FCS_COP.1(c)) 2.1.18.1 FDEEEcPP20E:FCS_COP.1.1(c) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined

-Testing Assurance Activities: None Defined

-Component TSS Assurance Activities: If HMAC was selected:
+Testing Assurance Activities: None Defined Component TSS Assurance Activities: If HMAC was selected:

 The evaluator shall examine the TSS to ensure that it specifies the following values used by the HMAC function: key length, hash function used, block size, and output MAC length used.
 If CMAC was selected:

 The evaluator shall examine the TSS to ensure that it specifies the following values used by the CMAC function: key length, block cipher used, block size (of the cipher), and output MAC length used.
-See the TSS description in FDEAAcPP20E FCS COP.1(c).
+See the description in FDEAAcPP20E:FCS_COP.1(c).